Xilinx/Vitis_Accel_Examples/cpp_kernels/lmem_2rw/README.md

-Two Parallel Read/Write on Local Memory (C)
+Local Memory Two Parallel Read/Write (C)
 ======================

 This is simple example of vector addition to demonstrate how to utilized both ports of Local Memory memory.